New Mexico Birds: Gruiformes

 Although American coots are good swimmers, they don't have webbed feet.
 Instead they have flaps along each of their very large toes.
 The flaps bend back during the forward part of their swimming stroke, then spread during the back part of the stroke.
 American Coots use those superbly adapted feet to dive for aquatic plants, which they eat after bobbing back up.
 I have seen ducks hang close to diving coots, then attempt to steal the greens the coots brought to the surface.

-Normally, the adults are black with white beaks.
-In Spring 2022 I saw a mostly white coot.
+In Spring 2022 I saw a mostly white coot, which is shown below.
 Among animals, partial albinism is called leucism.